Understanding if chinchillas can, should, or enjoy using exercise balls is imperative.

 Always do your homework and do your due diligence in ensuring that other chinchilla owners are also agreeing that a toy or item like a hamster ball is safe for your chinchilla before moving forward.

-Alternatives to Hamster Balls for Chinchilla Play Time
+Alternatives to Excercise Balls for Chinchilla Play Time

-If we can’t use hamster balls for our chinchilla, then what can we use?
+If we can’t use hamster/exercise balls for our chinchilla, then what can we use?

 Well, the list is honestly endless for safe alternatives.

 Most importantly, your chinchilla will be happy simply having a chinchilla cage that’s the proper size.